It's been 5 days without reliable tap water for Jackson, Mississippi. Here's what we know about the latest repairs - and how people are coping - KTVZ

 The problems are largely systemic — old and leaky pipes, malfunctions at treatment plants and insufficient money to fix the problems, according to a report by the Mississippi Center for Investigative Reporting that the Clarion Ledger published in January.

-Staffing at the plant also has been a problem, according to Reeves and Jackson Mayor Chokwe Antar Lumumba.
+Staffing at the plant also has been a problem, according to Reeves and the mayor.

 “This is something that has been occurring for years, but sometimes it takes these catastrophes to make sure that this disaster comes to light,” Mississippi state Rep. Ronnie Crudup Jr., of Jackson, told CNN this week.